This section begins with an example of a system definition,

 :licence, especially if you intend your software to be eventually included in Quicklisp.

 :versionnumbers will be parsed!
 Only period-separated non-negative integers are accepted at present.
-See below Version specifiers in The defsystem grammar.
+See Version specifiers.

 asdf:package prefix, no nothing.
 Just the one naked